 2020 is the 150th anniversary of the Forster Education Act, establishing national compulsory education for the first time.
 We’ll be celebrating this important national milestone and looking forward to where the future of education is taking our young people, education professionals and our society as a whole.

-Festivalgoers will engage in meaningful debate about the exciting, challenging and impactful things happening in education for the good of all young people in the region – and the talented and inspiring people who teach and work with them.
-This will build on our major social mobility partnership, South Yorkshire Futures, which is committed to improving education and raising aspiration
+At Sheffield Hallam University we believe in the power of education to make transformative change.
+We’ll be celebrating that belief again – and shouting it loudly from the hilltops – as we host our second Festival of Education.
+Festivalgoers will engage in meaningful debate about the exciting, challenging and impactful things happening in education for the good of all young people – and the talented and inspiring people who teach and work with them.

 And like any good festival, you can decide what interests you from the line-up.
 From national headliner to fringe event, the Festival will suit all tastes through thought-provoking discussions, round-tables, workshops, panels, performances and many other opportunities for you to get involved.

 What else?
-With music, art, performance, food and other cultural highlights throughout the two day festival across Sheffield Hallam’s City Campus, we’ve got the festival feeling well and truly covered.
+With music, art, performance, food and other cultural highlights throughout the festival, we’ve got the festival feeling well and truly covered.

 If you are an education professional or employer in any kind of role working with children and young people, then this is the festival for you.
-Spread the word, bang the drum and don’t miss out on the very first Sheffield Hallam University Festival of Education.
+Spread the word, bang the drum and don’t miss out on the second Hallam Festival of Education.